Girls (Aespa song)

 "Girls" is a song recorded by South Korean girl group Aespa for their second extended play of the same name.
 It was released as the EP's lead single on July 8, 2022, by SM Entertainment.

 Background and release

 On June 27, 2022, SM Entertainment announced Aespa would be releasing their second extended play titled Girls on July 8.
 On July 7, the music video teaser was released.
 The remix versions by Brllnt and Minit were released on October 21.

 Composition

-"Girls" was written by Yoo Young-jin, composed by Ryan S. Jhun, Hanif Hitmanic Sabzevari, Dennis DeKo Kordnejad, Rodnae "Chikk" Bell, Pontus PJ Ljung, and Yoo Young-jin, and arranged by Ryan S. Jhun, Hanif Hitmanic Sabzevari, Dennis DeKo Kordnejad, Pontus PJ Ljung, and Yoo Young-jin.
+"Girls" was written by Yoo Young-jin, composed and arranged by Ryan S. Jhun, Hanif Hitmanic Sabzevari, Dennis DeKo Kordnejad, Pontus PJ Ljung, and Yoo, with Rodnae "Chikk" Bell contributing to the composition.
 Musically, the song was described as a "dark", "brooding" dance, pop and electropop song with "heavy bass synth" and lyrics about "Aespa and ae-Aespa having a full-fledged battle with Black Mamba [the antagonist]".
 The song's "glitchy, electronic-heavy production" softens during the bridge, before "sliding into a nutty techno breakdown" at the end.